PrefectHQ/prefect/docs/concepts/schedules.md

 #### Locating the **Schedules** section

-On larger displays, the **Schedules** section will appear in a sidebar on the right side of the page.
-On smaller displays, it will appear on the "Details" tab of the page.
+The **Schedules** section appears in the sidebar on the right side of the page on wider displays.
+On narrower displays, it appears on the **Details** tab of the page.

 #### Adding a schedule